 Leaks can occur from a number of things, whether you are aware of the cause or not.
 Below are listed some of the top causes of roof leaks in a travel trailer.

 - Roof Damage – The leading cause of a roof leak is damage to the roof itself.
 Falling tree branches, high winds, or sustained weight on the roof are all examples of how damage could occur and be followed by a roof leak.
+(Never use a pressure washer to clean your roof, or you will cause damage)

 - Faulty Sealants – Many of the pieces on the roof of a trailer, such as the air conditioner or vents, are sealed using a sealant system.
 Over time and with exposure to the elements, the sealants can wear down or dry up.
 It will then pull away from the seam, leaving cracks and space for water to get inside.